 - Include teacher training on good classroom management

 - Employ interactive techniques

-With his daughter, Noelle Bush, on drugs and in treatment, the last part of Bush’s strategy called for improvement in residential addiction treatment programs and recovery programs for drug addiction.
-At Behavioral Health of the Palm Beaches (BHOPB), we offer a comprehensive program designed to deal with the addiction disease.
+With Noelle Bush’s addiction and treatment, the last part of Bush’s strategy called for improvement in residential addiction treatment programs and recovery programs for drug addiction.
+At Behavioral Health of the Palm Beaches (BHOPB), we offer addiction treatment in Lake Worth designed to deal with addiction.
 In a warm and welcoming environment, we empower our patients with the tools that they need to manage and overcome their affliction.

 We’re glad that Jeb Bush speaks on daughter Noelle Bush’s drug addiction and was honest about these struggles.
 Drug abuse is an ongoing problem in the U.S. and it’s important for people who are in the public to use their power to combat this issue.
 With intervention, detox, and holistic approaches, we can design a strategy that will help you become a better you.
 Today, Noelle Bush is in recovery from addiction.
 Let her journey encourage you to begin yours.
 For more information about a drug rehabilitation plan for you, call our drug and alcohol treatment center in Palm Beach at 561-220-3981.